raul-fernando-mendoza/exams/exams-app/README.md

 ng build --prod
 firebase deploy

 #use to run the emulator activate the emulator mode in environment.ts
+firebase init
 firebase emulators:start
+firebase use <project_id>
+also check the default project in .firebaserc

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.